 I was recently on our afternoon hike with my wife and kids, dutifully wearing our masks and observing social distancing guidelines.
-Suddenly a runner without a mask passed us from behind, huffing and puffing his breath cloud into our shared air as he came within two or three feet of us.
+Suddenly a runner without a mask passed us from behind, huffing and puffing their breath cloud into our shared air as they came within two or three feet of us.
 I was irritated that a person potentially could expose us to the coronavirus when we were doing our best to protect ourselves and others.

 If you’re being strict with your social distancing, chances are there are people around you who are being less careful.
 While the majority of Americans seem to understand the need to limit contact with others to slow the spread of the coronavirus, people vary widely in their social distancing practices.